-They are all global companies who have chosen to establish their artificial intelligence (AI) research labs in Canada.
-They join Canadian companies such as ThomsonReuters, RBC, TD and Manulife who are also establishing their global centres of excellence for AI in Canada.
+What do Deloitte, DENSO, Facebook, Fujitsu, General Motors, Google, IBM, LG, Microsoft, NVIDIA, Samsung, Thales and Uber all have in common?
+They are all global companies that have established their artificial intelligence (AI) research labs in Canada.
+They join Canadian companies such as ThomsonReuters, RBC, TD and Manulife with their Canada-based global centres of excellence for AI.

 These companies are attracted by Canada’s unique combination of world-leading researchers, dynamic start-ups, open immigration policies, generous tax support for R&D, access to global markets, respect for diversity, inclusion and human rights, and its underlying internationalist attitude.

-“Canada is ideally situated to be a leader because our national culture and neutral politics have attracted world-class researchers in AI,” says Joyce Drohan, a partner for Omnia AI, Deloitte’s artificial intelligence and advanced analytics practice.
+“Canada is ideally situated to be a leader because our national culture and neutral politics have attracted world-class researchers in AI,” said Joyce Drohan, a partner for Omnia AI, Deloitte’s artificial intelligence and advanced analytics practice.

 Canada has been a research leader in deep and reinforcement learning for over 30 years.
-Well-known early pioneers Yoshua Bengio (Université de Montréal), Geoffrey Hinton (University of Toronto) and Richard Sutton (University of Alberta) have built Canada’s deep research capacity in data analytics, the foundation for AI.
+Well-known early pioneers Yoshua Bengio (Université de Montréal), Geoffrey Hinton (University of Toronto), and Richard Sutton (University of Alberta) have built Canada’s deep research capacity in data analytics, the foundation for AI.
 Their contributions were recognized in March 2019 by the Association of Computing Machinery (ACM) when it jointly awarded the prestigious A.M.
-Turing Award to Bengio, Hinton and New York University’s Yann LeCun who once studied under Hinton at his lab at the University of Toronto.
+Turing Award to Bengio, Hinton and New York-University’s Yann LeCun who once studied under Hinton at his lab at the University of Toronto.

 A key beneficiary of this support for AI research in Canada has been Montréal’s Element AI.
-Co-founded in 2016 by seasoned entrepreneur Jean-François Gagné and Yoshua Bengio with a unique mission to democratize AI, Element AI raised more than $100 million in its first year alone.
-In addition, the Creative DestructiveLab at the University of Toronto funds AI research that will help gain insight into the success of tech start-ups.
+Co-founded in 2016 by seasoned entrepreneur Jean-François Gagné and Yoshua Bengio, Element AI raised more than $100 million in its first year alone.
+To complement it, the Creative Destructive Lab at the University of Toronto funds AI research that will help gain insight into the success of tech start-ups.

-More recently, in June 2018, Prime Minister Justin Trudeau and Emmanuel Macron, the President of France, issued a statement on AI that led, in December 2018, to theInternational Panel on AI to guide the responsible adoption of AI that is grounded in human rights, diversity, innovation and economic growth.
+More recently, in June 2018, Prime Minister Justin Trudeau and Emmanuel Macron, the President of France, issued a statement on AI that led, in December 2018, to the International Panel on AI to guide the responsible adoption of AI that is grounded in human rights, diversity, innovation and economic growth.